tullyhansen/botcat/README.md

 For entries submitted to the Google Docs comprising the [botDB](.) database, copyright remains with the contributor but the content is licensed for use in accordance with [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), in a similar manner to [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Copyrights).
 (I hope.)

 For further details, see the [full license](license/).

-## Feedback and support

-botDB is maintained by [Tully Hansen](http://tullyhansen.com), who is best contacted on Twitter at [@tullyhansen](http://twitter.com/tullyhansen).
-Please get in touch with questions, suggestions, comments or concerns.

 ## FAQ